MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

     -   Click on the ellipses (**...**) and choose **Edit**

-2. Edit the existing page you created earlier

     -   On the toolbelt (left hand side), choose the **Pages** option

     -   Locate and select the **Building Directory** page you created earlier

-3. Add a list component
+2. Add a list component

     -   On the toolbelt (left side), select the **Components** icon